Feiyu Tech AK2000 stabilizer gimbal review

-A while back I was working on nailing a contract with a prospective fashion client to film their behind the scenes video.
-I did not have that much behind the scenes stuff to show them but I did show them a low-budget production I had done all alone with nothing but a Sony A6000, a Canon 70-200 f/2.8 L, a gimbal, and a slider.
-After letting them see the result, the first thing they said was, “How many people participated to do that video”?
+A while back, I worked on nailing a contract with a prospective fashion client to film their behind the scenes video.
+I did not have that much behind the scenes stuff to show them, but I did show them a low-budget production I had done all alone with nothing but a Sony A6000, a Canon 70-200 f/2.8 L, a gimbal, and a slider.
+After letting them see the result, the first thing they said was, “How many people participated in doing that video”?
 I did not skip a beat and told them that we were four.
-Although I was actually alone for the whole production, I had, through the use of a couple of pieces of gear made my stuff polished enough to look like a whole team had worked on it.
+Although I was actually alone for the whole production, I had, through the use of a couple of pieces of gear, made my stuff polished enough to look like a whole team had worked on the project.

-I think one of the most important pieces of gear that a videographer can get is a stabilizer gimbal.
-The portable slider and it are two of the most important things to make a smaller production company look like it is in the big leagues.
+One of the most important gear pieces that a videographer can get is a stabilizer gimbal.
+Along with the portable slider, it is one of the most important things to make a smaller production company look like it is in the big leagues.
 The slider successfully gives the impression that a production project had access to a large cinema dolly.
 A stabilizer gimbal gives people the impression that the production had a full out Steadicam operator with their equipment and expertise.
 Although it takes a bit of practice, I can safely say that the small stabilizer gimbal is a relatively simple way to take your footage to new heights.

 For the last 2 years I have been using a Zhiyun Crane.
-It has been a great gimbal for me but a couple of things that I thought it lacked got me to shopping for an alternative.
-The Zhuyun was a bit tricky to balance and the lack of a full interface without using a phone was bothersome.
-The things that I did like about the Zhiyun was its form factor, ease of use once you got it stabilized, and reliability.
+It has been a great gimbal for me in many of my past productions.
+However, I thought it lacked a couple of things, which got me shopping for a new alternative.
+The Zhuyun was a bit tricky to balance and the absence of a full interface without using a phone was bothersome.
+What I did like about the Zhiyun was its form factor, ease of use once you got it stabilized, and reliability.
 But one had to memorize the functionality of each and every button to use it properly.

 The Feiyu is an active 3 axis stabilization gimbal.
 It sports an LED touch panel that allows one to quickly toggle between modes such as path settings, camera control, and time-lapse photography.
-It also has a multi function button which is user defined.
-It can control Camera zoom, follow focus, pan tilt and function mode.
+It also has a multi-function button which is user-defined.
+It can control Camera zoom, follow focus, pan tilt, and function mode.
 It has a beveled design.
-Meaning the camera is angled out from the support arms allowing one to better see what is on the camera screen to allow for easy framing and live view shooting.
-Not surprising to this line of gimbals is its ability to connect via Bluetooth and wi-fi to control detailed parameters go even deeper.
+Meaning the camera is angled out from the support arms allowing one to better see what is on the camera screen.
+This lets you get easy framing and live view shooting.
+Not surprising to this line of gimbals is its ability to connect via Bluetooth and wi-fi to control detailed parameters that go even deeper.

 Other good features that you expect from a far more expensive gimbal are 1/4th inch thread at the bottom and on the side of the gimbal arm allowing you to add further accessories to your filming setup.
-The gimbal also includes a multi functional USB port compatible with common follow focus systems and can even be used to charge a camera.
+The gimbal also includes a multi-functional USB port compatible with common follow focus systems that can even be used to charge your camera.

 When one compares this gimbal to the higher models made by Feiyu, it becomes quite clear as to what the differences are.
 Depending on your workflow, budget, and end-user, you will, in most cases, opt for the AK2000.
 But in certain specific cases, you will go for the more expensive AK4000/4500 and not regret it.

-What is mostly clear is that type of camera that you use will be the deciding factor .
+What is most clear is that type of camera that you use will be the deciding factor.
 Weight determines all.
 Although most of the features are found on the higher end models it is either weight of the gimbal itself or weight of the camera you use that will make your choice.
-In my case the capacity of 2.8 kgs is just fine.
-Also the fact that the gimbal itself will not weigh that much is indeed a bonus.
+In my case the capacity of 2.8 kgs on the AK2000 is just fine.
+Also, the fact that the gimbal itself will not weigh that much is indeed a bonus.
 Owners of Canon C300, RED, and other weighty cameras might want to consider the AK4000 or 4500

 I invite you guys to look at the unboxing video I just made that goes through the all the hardware that you get in the box

 I am very happy with the quality of the footage coming out of this gimbal.
 I had no problems with any usage in all the modes I decided to use.
-It works like a charm and generally gives a smooth and seemless user experience
+It works like a charm and generally gives a smooth and seamless user experience.

 But the AK series definitely delivers when you take the plunge.
-It offered me way smoother footage, easier setup and use than did my Zhiyun Crane did.
+It offered me way smoother footage, easier setup, and use than did my Zhiyun Crane.
 Physically it is a joy to work with and is nothing less than stunning for the price.
-It offers just a great feature to price ratio and, for now, leads the market in it class.
+It offers just a great feature to price ratio and, for now, leads the market in its class.